qianayeung/Florida-Subsidence-Incidence-Report/README.md

 We'll also analyse the temporal trends of subsidence incidents over time.
 This involves time series analysis and trend visualisation.

 ## Conclusion
-Finally, we'll summarize our findings and conclusions from the analysis.
+Finally, we'll summarise our findings and conclusions from the analysis.
 We'll discuss key insights, implications, and potential areas for further research.

 ## How to Use
 To run the analysis and visualise your data, follow these steps: